Accenture/mercury-composable/guides/CHAPTER-2.md

 ## Non-blocking design

-While you can apply sequential, object oriented or reactive programming styles in your functions, you should pay attention to make your function non-blocking and fast.
+While you can apply sequential, object oriented or reactive programming styles in your functions, you should pay attention to making your function non-blocking and fast.

 In a virtual thread, if you use Java Future, the ".get()" method is synchronous but it is non-blocking behind the curtain.
 This is like using the "await" keyword in other programming language.